OpenWIS/openwis-documentation/_rules2/2017-12-06-OpenWIS-Governance-Roles-Responsibilities.md

 #### Responsibilities
 * Ensure all Contributors have completed a CLA for the Project
 * Run the Project, approve work-packages, collect requirements, set milestones, define quality criteria / release criteria
-* Engage with TC to review technical architecture for the Project's software
+* Engage with TC to review the technical approach for the Project
 * Develop plan for user and developer community engagement
 * Communicate with individual Contributors
 * Define, and ensure compliance with, Technical Rules for the Project
 * Appoint PMC members and elect new Project Leaders
-* Agree Project quality criteria, milestones, release schedule and software license with SC
+* Agree Project quality criteria, milestones, release schedule and usage license with SC
-* Prepare software releases and seek release approval from SC
+* Prepare Project releases and, where necessary, seek release approval from SC
 * Report annually to SC on Project status vs. quality criteria, milestones, release schedule, community engagement, summary of interactions with TC (technical details not required) and any specific activities receiving financial support from the OpenWIS&reg; Association (as outlined in [Rule 12.8]({{ "/rules/12-financial-accounting-and-organisational-expenses.html#rule-12.8" | prepend: site.baseurl }}))

 ### Project teams